luca-drf/luca-drf.github.io/content/blog/oracle-python-m1.md

 Oracle Instant Client & Python
 ------------------------------

-Finally, we have all we need to install Oracle Instant Client and start using it with Python.
+Finally, we have all that we need to install Oracle Instant Client, and calling it from Python.

 So, using our x86 terminal, let's install Oracle Instant Client libraries with `brew`.
 We'll need to add a new tap first: